QinqinAndMacaulayCat/ml_project/docs/report.md

 |Boosting (LightGBM) | Ensemble of weak learners |
 |Multi-layer Perceptron | Feedforward neural network |

 Here, for the ElasticNet model, we tuned the hyperparameters alpha and l1_ratio using 10-fold cross-validation on the training set.
-However, we only tuned once based on the first training set and used the same hyperparameters for all other training sets to reduce computation time.
-This approach was applied to all tuning processes in this project.
-For the Boosting model, we tuned the hyperparameters using a grid search.

 We also implemented a Stacked Regressor that combines predictions from Linear Regression, ElasticNet, and LightGBM models using linear regression as the meta-model to improve overall performance.